jobindj/viva-workshop/docs/2-4-git-remote-repo.md

     **Questions**

-    - How can I report an issue/error or request a feature/update with the model/library?
     - How can I make my changes available on the remote repo?
     - How can I submit a request to merge my updates to the model?
     - How can I get updates from the remote repo on my local repo?

     **Objectives**

-    - Get familiar with the Gitlab issue board for issue creation and project planning
     - Learn to push updates to the remote Git server
     - Execute a merge request submission of your branch
     - Learn to pull updates from the remote Git server